xakep666/ps3netsrv-go/README.md

   * `$XDG_CONFIG_HOME` or `~/.config` on Linux
   * `~/Library/Application Support` on macOS

+## Performance tips
+* Connect your console to the network using ethernet cable.
+To achieve maximum performance server and console should be connected with 1Gbps network.
+* Use SSD or NVMe drive to store games.
+It will reduce loading times.
+* Use decrypted ISOs.
+It will reduce CPU usage and loading times.
+You can decrypt images using `decrypt` subcommand.
+* Use "compiled" ISOs instead of folder with files.
+It will reduce loading times.
+You can build ISO image using `makeiso` subcommand.

 ## Exposing tips
 * Use limits:
     * by IP address(es) using `--client-whitelist` flag: `$ ps3netsrv-go server --root=/home/games --client-whitelist=192.168.0.123`